sai19/jekyll-now/_posts/2018-03-25-Gradient Descent.md

 score = model.evaluate(x_test, [x_test,y_test], verbose=0)

 ```
-We can use the loass weights to control the importance given to each loss.
+We can use the loss weights to control the importance given to each loss.
 Unlike in previous case, the network fails to
 achieve an accuracy of 100%, but the performance on the test data is slightly better(both the networks were trained for 20 epochs)
 Performance on test data(weights = [1.0,0.1]):
 logloss: 0.775